thubZ09/MRI_Image_Classifier_Tumor/README.md

 ## MRI Image Classifier 🧠
-This repository focuses on classifying MRI images of the brain to detect the presence of different types of tumours (glioma, meningioma, and pituitary), as well as cases with no tumour.
-It uses Python and it's libraries including TensorFlow/Keras, scikit-learn.
-The following is a breakdown of the code, the model, and the associated diagrams:
+This repository focuses on classifying MRI images of the brain to detect the presence of different types of tumours (glioma, meningioma, and pituitary), and cases with no tumour.
+It uses TensorFlow/Keras and scikit-learn.

-#
-## ✅ Project Structure
+##  Project Structure

 ✔️Files and Directories:
 model.h5: The pre-trained TensorFlow model for MRI classification.